fawda123/WtRegDO/README.md

   lat = lat, long = long)
 ```

-The metabolism results can be plotted by aggregation periods of the daily estimates.
+The metabolism results can be plotted by aggregation periods of the daily estimates or smoothed using a moving window filter.

 ```r